HEARTS AND MINDS: THE INTERROGATION INSTALLATION

 A combinatory narrative film by Roderick Coover, Scott Rettberg and Nick Montfort.
 Running continuously, the system never generates the same narrative in the same order twice, but nevertheless produces a coherent holistic story of a man's late search for meaning among the detritus of his life and environment.

-Exhibited at the Bibliotheque National de France and numerous other international venues.
+Exhibited at the Bibliotheque National de France and numerous other international venues and published in New River Journal.

 CATASTOPHE TRILOGY (KATASTROFETRILOGIEN).